 I wish I could say I made great friends and great contacts at Wizard but I didn't.
 I liked everyone I worked with but I’m guarded by nature and have always struggled with forming friendships and my insistence on staying in Brooklyn and the long commute that resulted made after work bonding pretty much impossible.
 That insane commute was the only real negative of the job for me - the pay, the people and the friendly, relaxed atmosphere were huge plusses.
 In those pre-podcast days I also managed to listen to a LOT of WFMU on those long drives and became an avid fan of Seven Second Delay, which aired Wednesdays right when I was coming home after “crunch day” - when we would finalize everything for production.

 My first freelance career didn’t last long (which is a whole other story) and I returned to full-time graphic design work 18 months later at Time Out New York, which was only a 20 minute subway ride from my house.
-I was there for 2 1/2 years designing ads, doing some light IT work and teaching myself how to build websites.
-That was followed by 2 1/2 more years as a staff animator at a dot com startup.
-In those 5 years I barely drew any comics or illustration, but I made decent money, had health benefits, played WAY too much Playstation, and best of all, met a new best friend and married her.
+I was there for another 18 months scanning and retouching hundreds of images a week, designing ads, doing some light IT work and teaching myself how to build websites.
+That was followed by two and a half years as a staff animator at a dot com startup, ACTV/eSchool online.
+For 4 years I barely drew any comics or illustration - but I made decent money, had health benefits, played a LOT of Playstation, and (best of all) met the best friend I've ever had and married her.
 Then in late 2002 just as the dream of launching an illustration/comics career was starting to fade, three things would almost simultaneously interrupt my vocational inertia.

 The Wizard people I worked closest with: Steve and Arlene, research director Dan Reilly, production manager Doug Goldstein, copy editor Marc Wilkofsky (RIP), Co-EICs Pat McCallum and Brian Cunningham and every one else on staff gave their all every single day.
 I owe them all a lot, more than I gave them, more than I ever deserved, and a lot more than I'll ever be able to pay back.